Declaring, deploying, and interacting with the HelloStarknet contract locally

 ...

-This allows to avoid creating and deploying new accounts, and instead simply fetching them into Starkli.
-To fetch your local node’s first predeployed account, run:
+This allows to avoid creating and deploying new accounts, and instead simply importing them to Starknet Foundry.
+To import your local node’s first predeployed account, navigate into the hello_starknet directory created in Generating HelloStarknet and run:

 If successful, the result should resemble the following: